dotnet/designs/accepted/2021/objectivec-interop.md

 ### Diagnostics

 **CoreCLR**
 The CoreCLR Diagnostics' infrastructure (that is, [SOS](https://github.com/dotnet/diagnostics)) should be updated to assist in live and coredump scenarios.
-The following details should be retrievable from types:
+The following details should be retrievable from types based on the Objective-C interop APIs, `ObjectiveCMarshal` and `ObjectiveCTrackedTypeAttribute`:

-* Determine the address of the Objective-C instance wrapping a specific managed object as well as the external reference count on that managed object (for example, `DumpOCCW` &ndash; "Dump Objective-C Callable Wrapper").
-* Determine the address of the Objective-C instance that a managed object is representing in a managed environment (for example, `DumpROCW` &ndash; "Dump Runtime callable Objective-C Wrapper").
+* Determine if a managed `object` is tracked/registered for Objective-C interop.
+* Provide a way to show user defined data associated with a tracked/registered `object` instance.

+This functionality is exposed through the SOS `!DumpObj` command.

 ### References

 [Xamarin-macios repository][xamarin_repo].

 [Objective-C runtime][objc_runtime].

-## Q & A

 <!-- Forward references -->